Variational Rank Reduction Autoencoders: Appendix

 \subsection{More Interpolations}

 Since CIFAR-10 images are of low resolution ($28 \times 28$), and the autoencoders compress these images, the resulting photos are of low quality.
-An example of interpolated images of the CIFAR-10 dataset can be seen in Figure \ref{fig:cifar_interp},
+An example of interpolated images of the CIFAR-10 dataset can be seen in Figure \ref{fig:cifar_interp}, more images can be found in Figures \ref{fig:celeba_interp_ap_0}, \ref {fig:celeba_interp_ap_1}, and \ref{fig:mnist_interp}, where VRRAEs have the sharpest reconstruction and the best interpolation compared to both VAEs and RRAEs.
+Since CIFAR-10 images are of low resolution ($28 \times 28$), and the autoencoders compress these images, the resulting photos are of low quality.
+An example of interpolated images of the CIFAR-10 dataset can be seen in Figure \ref{fig:cifar_interp}, more images can be found in Figures \ref{fig:celeba_interp_ap_0}, \ref {fig:celeba_interp_ap_1}, and \ref{fig:mnist_interp}, where VRRAEs have the sharpest reconstruction and the best interpolation compared to both VAEs and RRAEs.